Sneaker trends for 2019 are nothing new — it’s just a renewal and resurgence of past styles — after all style and fashion is a cyclical beast.

 2) BACK TO THE CLASSICS

 You can never go wrong with the classics.
 A majority of the trends in this article will fall in and out of style over time, but it’s these classics that will continue to endure.
-Brands like Vans, Converse and Nike have been offering classic silhouettes for decades now.
+Brands like Vans, Converse, Nike, and Adidas have been offering classic silhouettes for decades now.

 One of my favorite timeless silhouettes comes from Nike, specifically their ‘Internationalist‘ sneaker that’s sleek and stylish, and designed in a myriad of colorways for extreme versatility.
 Another great pick is the ever popular, often sold out, Nike Killshot 2 with the gumsole.